saulrichardson/solstice/src/fact_check/README.md

 ### With Ingestion Module
 - Consumes `Document` objects from ingestion
-- Reads extracted figures from cache
+- Reads extracted figures from scientific_cache
 - Uses document metadata for context

 ### With Gateway Module